Superfortress RB-29A 44-61999 ‘Over-Exposed!’ (the ‘Bleaklow Bomber’)

 If you want to visit via the trig point at Higher Shelf Stones, you will need to keep heading north west across rough moor (no path) until you come to the edge of the moor and the drop to White Clough, then turn right.
 It is easy walking up to the trig point.

 The path from the PW is fairly clear in good visibility.
 In low cloud, you might be better off taking the slightly longer route via Hern Clough.
-In this case, or if you miss the path turning, stick to the intermittently paved sections of the PW, walk past a PW marker stone and you will arrive at a cairn where the path appears to fork.
-Keep left (there is a marker stone in the cairn pointing the way).
+In this case, or if you miss the path turning, stick to the intermittently paved sections of the PW, walk past a PW marker stone and as the path emerges from the deep grough you have been in, you will arrive at a cairn where the path appears to fork.
 It is about half an hour from the lay-by to this point.

-The PW drops slightly down to the stream at Hern Clough.
+The PW here drops slightly down to the edge of Hern Clough.
 Keep the stream on your right following the PW as it turns west (left).
 In a couple of minutes you will arrive at the point where you leave the PW at SK 09708 94773.
-Here the PW heads north, passing a marker stone.
+Here the PW heads north.

 The crash site memorial stone at the north western edge of the site is at SK 09040 94896 which is about 200m to the north east of the trig point on Higher Shelf Stones.